Teach Kids How to Blow Their Nose in 3 Steps

 STEP 3.
 Time to try getting snot out of the nose!
 Gently, of course.

-If a grown-up can help hold the tissue, this can be very helpful.
-Then the child can just focus on blowing boogers out the nose.
+This will be easier if a grown-up can help hold the tissue.
+Then, the child can focus on blowing boogers out the nose.

 Later, kids will learn how to be coordinated.
 Someday, they can hold the tissue at the same time as blowing their nose!